 Yoga teachers are afraid of money.

 Well, not all of them.
 Some of them love money, revel in it, take baths in it (perhaps).
-But many of us abhor the green stuff, and wish it would stay away from us.
+But many of us abhor the green stuff and wish it would stay away from us.
 Yoga teachers want to share their healing and their passion, and gumming up that energy exchange with little papers and coins just seems wrong.
 Nevertheless, Whole Foods requires something in exchange for $17/lb organic fresh cherries.
 You can’t show up to teach your class in a burlap sack, either: Lululemon will want something for those Luon pants.

-It’s not just yoga teachers who feel this way: many members of our society fear or hoard money, and our relationship to it includes a lot of shame and an unspoken feeling of dirtiness.
+It’s not just yoga teachers who feel this way: Many members of our society fear or hoard money, and our relationship to it includes a lot of shame and an unspoken feeling of dirtiness.
 It’s not polite to talk about money, you know.

 I think it’s time we start talking about it.
 Yoga teachers are independent contractors, and we have to learn to manage our own money, figure out how to pay our taxes and our trips to the dentist.
 For a lot of us, there is a deep sense of icky even looking at our bank accounts.
 We don’t want to be paid to share our service with the world.
 We don’t want to acknowledge that yoga studios are businesses that require profits from selling things in order to continue providing yoga.
 Ironically, we feel like the exchange of money for these services cheapens us.
-Sadie Nardini is a yoga teacher who has talked about this issue quite a bit, and identifies this discomfort with money as a fundamental issue of personal self-worth.
+Sadie Nardini is a yoga teacher who has talked about this issue quite a bit and identifies discomfort with money. as a fundamental issue of personal self-worth

 The book The Soul of Money by Lynne Twist takes an in-depth look at the way we understand and talk about money in our culture, and ways that we can empower ourselves to do good with our money.
 She explains that we have this idea that there is never enough—no matter how much money you make, you are always going to wish you had more.
 As your paycheck gets bigger, usually so do your living expenses, and we often feel as if we are always living on the edge of bankruptcy.
 This leads us to fear, competition, and hoarding.
 Twist wants us to see money not as a finite thing in the world, but as water that flows in and out of our lives.
 “Money is a current, a carrier, a conduit for our intentions.
 Money carries the imprimatur of our soul,” she writes.
 Saving money intelligently is a great idea—like diverting a river to a cooling pond we can visit for a rest.
 Hoarding, though, stagnates our flow.